Xiaoqiang-Yan/JAS-SCCGC/README.md

 # Self-cumulative Contrastive Graph Clustering
-We provide a demo based on ACM, DBLP and Pubmed datasets for our submitted paper: [Self-cumulative Contrastive Graph Clustering](https://www.ieee-jas.net/en/article/doi/10.1109/JAS.2024.125025).
+We provide a demo based on ACM, DBLP and Reuters datasets for our submitted paper: [Self-cumulative Contrastive Graph Clustering](https://www.ieee-jas.net/en/article/doi/10.1109/JAS.2024.125025).
 Run main.py to show the training process of the model.